rechin304/dbus-lektrico-evcharger/README.md

 # D-Bus Lektrico Charger Integration
-This Python script integrates the Lektri.co EV Charger into Victron Energies Venus OS, allowing seamless communication between the charger and VictronOS.
+This Python script integrates the Lektri.co EV Charger into Victron Energy Venus OS, allowing seamless communication between the charger and VictronOS.

 ## Overview
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Lektri.co to the VenusOS and GX devices from Victron.